A coal power plant demolition serves as a poignant historical moment for the Navajo

 “[Coal work] became a form of empowerment,” he said.
 “It was a form of identity-building between workers at a site.”

-In the 1970s, with the rise of the Red Power movement, Navajo workers and elected officials began to leverage their sovereignty.
+With the rise of the Red Power movement in the 1970s, Navajo workers and elected officials began to leverage their sovereignty.

 “Our tribal leaders started to negotiate royalty rates with extractive companies operating in Indian Country to give more money back to the tribe and give more rights to Diné laborers,” Curley said.

-As coal declines and new resources power the grid, those replacement industries are not supporting Navajo workers the way coal did.
+As coal declines and new resources power the grid, replacement industries are not supporting Navajo workers ys coal did.

 “Oil, gas, solar, wind — we’re not seeing the same type of benefit to workers within any other kind of energy,” Curley said.
 “And they’re not getting that social mobility through coal work that we in the social sciences were able to demonstrate existed.”